Introduction

 (!".") ~ SOMETHING

-"Any character except" is written using the not-predicate and ANY
+"Any character except" is written using the not-predicate and ANY, for example

 ( !"'" ~ ANY )